jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-recommendation-and-ranking.markdown

 ### Content-based filtering

-Content-based filtering is a supervised learning which it extracts features $$x_i$$ for a person or a product.
-For example, the following is the features describing what type of movie may be.
+In movie rating, content-based filtering is a supervised learning to extract the genre of a movie and to determine how a person may rate the movie based on its genre.
+For example, we may define the genre of a movie as:

 $$ x = (romance, action, scifi) $$

-We can collect the marketing material of a movie and use a classifier with supervised learning to classify a pure romance movie as:
+We apply supervised learning to learn the genre of a movie say from its marketing material.
+For example, the genre of a romantic movie can be calculated as:

-$$x = (1, 0, 0) $$
+$$w_j = (1, 0, 0) $$

-Then we collect how a user ranks movies.
-Based on these information, we can create the corresponding features of a person and determine what the person likes.
-For example, a person may have a 0.9 chance of give high ranking to an action or a SciFi movie but no chance for romance movie.
+Then we can learn how a person rate a movie based on the type of genre.
+For example, a person have a 0.9 chance of giving high marks to action or SciFi movies but no chance for romance movies.
 The preference $$x_i$$ for this person will be:

-$$x = (0, 0.9, 0.9)$$
+$$x_i = (0, 0.9, 0.9)$$

-Content-based filtering builds a model to predict rating or recommendation $$y$$ given $$x_i$$ of a person.
-In making recommendation, we suggest movies that is closet to the user's features.
-For ratings, we can make predictions based on.
+Content-based filtering builds a model to predict rating or recommendation $$y$$ given $$x_i$$ of a person and $$w_j$$ for a movie.

 $$
 y = w^T x \\
 $$

-which $$w$$ and $$x$$ is the features for a movie and a user respectively.

-Nevertheless, content-based filtering requires labels for the training data which can be expensive to collect.
+Content-based filtering looks simple but very hard in practice.
+Collect labels for the training data is hard.
+Just using the genre to classify a movie may be over simplify on why a person like a movie.
+We can add more features but what to add becomes very hard.

 ### Collaborative Filtering